huy/yora/README.md

 After checking out the source, run:

     $ bundle install
-  $ rake
+    $ bundle exec rake

-This task will install any missing dependencies, run the tests/specs, and generate the RDoc.
+These tasks will install any missing dependencies and run the tests

 **LICENSE**